-Your tax-deductible donation to participate on a Project C.U.R.E.
+Your tax-deductible donation to participate in a Project C.U.R.E.
 Clinics Trip to Cote d'Ivoire is $2,800.
-This program cost covers all accommodations, meals, clean water, and transportation once in-country, including internal airfare, buses/cars/taxies, fuel costs, drivers, tips, and boats/ferries (when applicable).
+This cost covers all accommodations, meals, clean water, and transportation, including internal airfare, buses/cars/taxies, fuel costs, drivers, tips, and boats/ferries (when applicable) once in-country.
 Program costs also include the coverage of translators, medications, C.U.R.E.
-Kits, Kits for Kids, travel and evacuation insurance, Safe Traveler Enrollment Program (STEP) with the State Department, visa fees, medical license transfer procedures, departure travel packet with Project C.U.R.E scrub set, and all associated shipping costs.
-Additionally, tour guides and small touristic excursions and activities are included.
-Please note alcohol, internet access, laundry, and personal souvenirs are not covered in the program cost.
+Kits, Kits for Kids, travel and evacuation insurance, Safe Traveler Enrollment Program (STEP) with the State Department, visa fees, medical license transfer procedures, departure travel packet with Project C.U.R.E scrub set and all associated shipping costs.
+Additionally, tour guides and small touristic excursions/activities are included.
+Please note alcohol, internet access, laundry and personal souvenirs are not covered in the program cost.

 You will have the opportunity to arrange your own international airfare to and from Cote d'Ivoire.
 International airfare, visa fees and vaccinations are NOT included in the program cost.
 Find suggested flight itineraries here.